A sensible man watches for problems ahead and prepares to meet them. The simpleton never looks, and suffers the consequences. (Proverbs 27:12)

 Have a personal budget

-Contrary to somebody’s opinion that you only make a budget when you are receiving big amount, having a personal budget is very crucial when you are receiving small amount.
+Contrary to somebody’s opinion that you only make a budget when you are receiving big amount, having a personal budget is very crucial when you are receiving a small amount.

 A personal budget would surely safeguard your spending because you have determined your priority expenses.